-- Homogeneous Product: Firms in Oligopolistic Industry may produce either homogeneous products.
+- Homogeneous Product: Firms in the Oligopolistic Industry may produce either homogeneous products.

 Implication: It leads to a price war as if one firm lowers the price, its own sales will increase, at the sales of other firms in the industry decrease.

-- Advertisement: An oligopoly firm has to incur any expenditures on the advertisement.
+- Advertisement: An oligopoly firm has to incur any expenditures for the advertisement.
 The expenditure on the advertisement is aimed primarily at shifting the demand in favor of the advertised product.

 - The existence of Price Liquidity: The term price rigidity means that firms would not look to change the prices.
 It will stick to its price.

 - Barriers to Entry: Usually, an oligopolistic firm is also characterized by barriers to entry and exit in the industry.
 Some common barriers to entry are economies of scale, absolute cost, and patent rights.

 - No Price Competition: Same as point number of monopolistic competition.

 - Indeterminate Firm’s Demand Curve: